 - 8. Learn About Tuition Assistance

-The Shadow Visit is a required piece of the high school application process.
-You may register for your shadow through the checklist on the online admissions portal.
-Student visits for Convent & Stuart Hall are available by appointment from September through December and held on the following days/times:
+The student visit is a required piece of the high school application process.
+You may register for your visit through the checklist on the online admissions portal.
+Student visits for Convent & Stuart Hall are available by appointment from September through December and held on Tuesday and Wednesday mornings, and Thursday mornings and afternoons.

 - College Counseling Program

-Our Open House is a highly recommended event for 6th, 7th, and 8th grade families where we invite you to learn about our academic program, extra-curricular activities and engage with faculty, current parents and students.
-The Open House dates are provided below.
-You may register for an Open House through the checklist on the online admissions portal.
+Our open house is a highly recommended event for seventh and eighth grade families.
+We invite you to learn about our academic program, extra-curricular activities and engage with faculty, current parents and students.
+The open house dates are provided below.
+You may register for them through the checklist on the online admissions portal.

 Convent High School